 These are just initial studies, and it's too early to recommend [changes].
 But several studies are suggesting that perhaps flat, flexible footwear may help decrease loads on the knee compared to footwear that is less flexible and has higher heels.
 Stability shoes have higher heels [than other athletic shoes].
 We think it's the flatness and the flexibility that may provide the benefit.

 This comment by Shakoor will resonate with those who are already familiar with Natural Footgear’s foot health philosophy.
-Other relevant articles we have published that relate to the topic of what constitutes a foot-healthy shoe include The Shoe Cushioning Myth, Definition of a Healthy Shoe, and What is Natural Arch Support?.
+Other relevant articles we have published that relate to the topic of what constitutes a foot-healthy shoe include What is Natural Arch Support?, What Makes for a Great Hiking Boot?, and The Shoe Cushioning Myth.

 A Look at Real-World Evidence